The best spots for outdoor dining in Dublin

 Whether you’re marking a special occasion, or just spoiling yourself, book out the Champagne Terrace.
 The menu is a specially curated experience combining perfect portions of seafood, charcuterie and mini desserts paired with a choice of Laurent-Perrier champagnes.

 Serving authentic Thai and Vietnamese food, award winning Saba on Baggot Street has the perfect outdoor dining space.
-Inspired by a whirlwind trip to Bangkok, the extensive dinner menu has a gorgeous selection of curries, noodles and light and tasty salads.
+Inspired by a whirlwind trip to Bangkok, the extensive dinner menu has a gorgeous selection of curries, noodles and light, tasty salads.
 Outdoors, sit under canopies in the trendy Saba’s Secret Garden and munch hoisin duck rolls.
-For drinks, sample Saba’s range of Asian and local beers, or select an expertly made Pattaya margarita to complement your meal.
+For drinks, sample their range of Asian and local beers, or select an expertly made Pattaya margarita to complement your meal.

 Found in the bustling centre of Dublin City, Sophie’s Rooftop Restaurant can be found in the 4-star Dean Hotel on Harcourt Street.
 It is the perfect setting to take your dining to new heights.
 Make your way up to the terrace and enjoy 360 degree views of the city while you tuck into woodfired pizza or seafood linguine.

 Cocktails are a speciality at Sophie’s.
-Indulge in a Nut and Berry Flip or a whiskey infused Honky Tonk Swizzle.
+Indulge in a 'Boom Basiled' or a whiskey infused 'Symphony'.
 Enjoy the vintage twist on modern interiors as much as the brilliant views out the windows.

 Try the Nurserie Terrace at the 5-star Dylan Hotel, just off Baggot Street.
 The outdoor dining area is partially covered and full of lush plants and greenery.
 The atmosphere turns this pocket of the city into a magical oasis.
 Enjoy one of The Dylan’s unique champagne ice pops on a hot day.
 Otherwise, indulge in a luxurious menu including guinea fowl, fillet of turbot and saffron and tomato risotto.